Share This

 Unfortunately, that evening soak is out—at least for now.
 Cloudy or foamy water is often an indication that the chemical balance of your spa water is not quite right.
 Over time, this can even cause damage to your hot tub, corroding certain parts or discoloring the walls.
 But don't stress.
 Once you understand where cloudy and foamy water comes from, you can get rid of it quickly and take steps to maintain crystal clear spa water in the future.

-Cloudy and Foamy Water Caused by Bathers
+Foamy Water in Hot Tub: Cloudy and Caused by Bathers

 When Mother Nature Wants a Dip In Your Spa